Tfstar/alx-pre_course/README.md

 I am just a beginner in Software Engineering.
-All things to Alx for this opportunity.
+All thanks to Alx for this opportunity.